Fit as a Mama Bear

 I opt to use the boxes when I give them as gifts because they are delicate.
 This way I know they have some protection and won’t smear on the sides of the cellophane wrap.

 After having made over one hundred of these bombs I’ll be the first to say that they are finicky.
-There’s a lot of steps when it comes to making them and you do need to pay attention.
 Below are a few things I’ve learned along the way to hopefully make the process easier for you!

-2. Move fast when lining the molds but be thorough.
-As the chocolate drops down a bit in the mold it can leave “thin spots” which are more prone to breaking so inspect them before freezing
+Move fast when you're pouring the chocolate into the molds.
+As the chocolate moves down in the mold it can leave thin sports which are more prone to breaking.
+Inspect them quickly before you pop them in the freezer.

-3. Chocolate shrinks when melted so be gentle when popping them out of the molds after their frozen.
-Pull the sides apart gently and press from the bottom
+The chocolate shrinks once frozen so be gentle popping them out.
+Pull the sides and then press from the bottom.

-5. Be fast when sealing them together.
-The longer the heat in the pan the harder it is to not leave marks or to not cave the sides when picking them up
+Be fast when sealing the halves together.
+The longer the heat in the pan touches them the harder it is not to cave the sides when sealing.

 Learning how to make hot chocolate bombs can be a lot of fun and a whole new experience for nights cozied up with the kids.
 But you do need a bit of trial and error with them.
 So, don’t get frustrated the first time if you struggle.